The remarkable longevity of a 16th century song and tune

 English poet and lay theologian, William Chatterton Dix, wrote many hymns over the course of his life.
 His best known began as a poem, The Manger Throne, written in 1865.
 In 1871 it appeared in Christmas Carols New and Old, set by John Stainer to Greensleeves and now widely known by its first line, What Child Is This, still widely sung at Christmas.

 As well as being a classical composer, Ralph Vaughan Williams was, like Cecil Sharp, an avid collector of traditional English song.
 In 1929, the Royal College of Music saw its first performance of his new opera, Sir John in Love, based on Shakespeare’s The Merry Wives of Windsor, with additional material from other Shakespeare plays, sources contemporaneous to Shakespeare, and with 15 minutes of music adapted and arranged from English folk song.
 The third act included a piece which has now become more famous than the opera: The Fantasia on Greensleeves, which also incorporates the melody of another traditional English song, Lovely Joan, which RVW collected himself in Suffolk.
-The Fantasia on Greensleeves often played by radio stations and in concert halls today isn’t lifted straight from the opera, though, it is an arrangement by Ralph Greaves, overseen by Vaughan Williams himself.
+The Fantasia on Greensleeves often played by radio stations and in concert halls today isn’t lifted straight from the opera, but is an arrangement by Ralph Greaves, overseen by Vaughan Williams himself.

 The song and the tune have proven to be so versatile that they are now well into their fifth century.
 In the final part, you can view and hear the passamezzo antico and romanesca; Greensleeves for solo lute (including Francis Cutting’s delightful variations) and lute duet; the dance Green Sleeves and Yellow Lace from The Dancing Master; the morris Bacca Pipes jig and Greensleaves or Kick my A**e; What Child Is This; and Ralph Greaves’ arrangement of Ralph Vaughan Williams’ Greensleeves.
+Plus Greensleeves as a Snickers commercial; as folk; pop; punk; black metal; disco; ballet; jazz; blues; country; flamenco; trombone trio; dance; trance; dub step; as the theme for Lassie; played by Homer Simpson; and of course the melody as your favourite ice cream van tune.

-English Broadside Ballad Archive, University of California, Santa Barbara.
+English Broadside Ballad Archive.
+University of California, Santa Barbara.
 To go to the site, click here.

-Harbster, Jennifer.
-‘A Sweet Potato History’, Library of Congress website.
-24 November 2010.
+Harbster, Jennifer (2010) A Sweet Potato History.
+Library of Congress website.
 To go the site, click here.

-Ward, John M. ‘The Lute Books of Trinity College, Dublin’, The Lute Society Journal, Volume X, The Lute Society.
-1968.
+Ward, John M. (1968) The Lute Books of Trinity College, Dublin.
+The Lute Society Journal, Volume X (London: The Lute Society)

 © Ian Pittaway.
 Not to be reproduced in any form without permission.
 All rights reserved.